This dirty martini recipe post was made in partnership with Crate and Barrel. Recipe and ideas are my own.

 National Martini Day is here and the best way to celebrate is with a dirty martini, of course!
 Honestly, it took me some time to acquire a taste for martinis and I think the initial problem was that I was drinking mine with vodka.
-Once I tasted a gin martini, it was a total game changer for me.
+And once I tasted a gin martini, it was a total game changer for me.

 How to best enjoy a martini is a matter of taste, but my preference is definitely a dirty martini (with olive juice).
 Now with summer just days away, I wanted to stir up a dirty martini that would be perfect for a summer get together.
 Thankfully, my friends at Crate and Barrel were kind enough to send me everything I needed for a beautiful backyard cocktail party.
 I wanted a summer twist on a dirty martini so I added fresh cucumber.
 Cucumber perfectly complements the botanicals in the gin while adding freshness and depth to the boozy classic.